hhru/api/docs_eng/resumes.md

   Several values can be indicated.
 Each additional `text` refines the search.
 You can use
   [search query language](http://hh.ru/article.xml?articleId=1175) as a search phrase.
+There is [autocompletion](suggests.md#resume-search-keyword) special for the field.
 To tune the phrase settings, you can use the following parameters:
   `text.logic`, `text.field`, `text.period`.
 When using extra `text.*` fields,
   you must indicate the whole set (triad) of parameters.
 If parameters are indicated incorrectly or there is an incorrect parameter set,